tranhd95/tranhd95.github.io/content/posts/ai-assistants-visually-explained.md

 />

 Well, not really.
-It's more precise to say that a language model **assigns probabilities to every potential next word in the sequence**.
+It's more precise to say that a language model **assigns probabilities to every potential next word in the sequence**, or what we call a **probability distribution**.
 In fact, this is why they are called "language models" - they model the language by predicting which words are likely to follow others.

 So how exactly is this useful?
 The most straightforward application of a language model in its raw form can be seen in your smartphone.
 Most modern smartphones have a feature where your keyboard suggests potential next